Concerns about alternative therapies

 The chief goal of Phase 2 clinical studies is to provide information about the safety and best dose of an experimental treatment.
 Phase 2 trials are generally too small to confirm that a treatment works.
 To demonstrate effectiveness under the prescription drug approval framework, the FDA requires drug developers to follow Phase II studies with larger Phase III trials enrolling several hundred to thousands of volunteers.

 The manufacturer of Ketasyn decided not to conduct Phase 3 studies to confirm its effectiveness.
 The company chose instead to use Ketasyn as the basis of Axona and promote Axona as a “medical food.”
 Medical foods do not require Phase III studies or any other clinical testing.
-The Alzheimer’s Association Medical and Scientific Advisory Council has expressed concern that there is not enough evidence to assess the potential benefit of medical foods for Alzheimer’s disease.
-For more information, please see the Medical and Scientific Advisory Council statement about medical foods (PDF).
+The Alzheimer’s Association Medical and Scientific Advisory Group has expressed concern that there is not enough evidence to assess the potential benefit of medical foods for Alzheimer’s disease.
+For more information, please see the Medical and Scientific Advisory Group statement about medical foods (PDF).

 Some people with Alzheimer’s and their caregivers have turned to coconut oil as a less expensive, over-the-counter source of caprylic acid.
 A few people have reported that coconut oil helped the person with Alzheimer’s, but there’s never been any clinical testing of coconut oil for Alzheimer’s, and there’s no scientific evidence that it helps.

 Coenzyme Q10, or ubiquinone, is an antioxidant that occurs naturally in the body and is needed for normal cell reactions.
 This compound has not been studied for its effectiveness in treating Alzheimer’s.